 The game looks stunning in every way, and faithful.
 One surprising addition is a co-op mode.
 Being able to play a deep RPG like this will be a treat.

-By far one of the most anticipated games out this year, Starfield features Bethesda’s first new universe in over 25 years, since Elder Scrolls and Fallout are their previous beloved universes.
+By far one of the most anticipated games of the year, Starfield features Bethesda’s first new universe in over 25 years since Elder Scrolls and Fallout were their previous beloved universes.

 Starfield promises endless hours of planetary exploration, as you traverse space 20 years after a colony war between the two largest factions, United Colonies and the Freestar Collective.